open-policy-agent/gatekeeper-library/website/docs/containerrequests.md

 ---
 id: containerrequests
-title: Kubernetes Container Requests
+title: Container Requests
 ---

-# Kubernetes Container Requests
+# Container Requests

 ## Description
 Requires containers to have memory and CPU requests set and constrains requests to be within the specified maximum values.